The Other Side of the River

 À propos de cet audio

 In The Other Side of the River, his eagerly awaited new book, Kotlowitz takes us to southern Michigan.
 Here, separated by the St. Joseph River, are two towns, St. Joseph and Benton Harbor.
-Geographically close, they are worlds apart, a living metaphor for America's racial divisions: St. Joseph is a prosperous lakeshore community and 95 percent white, while Benton Harbor is impoverished and 92 percent black.
+Geographically close, they are worlds apart, a living metaphor for America's racial divisions: St. Joseph is a prosperous lakeshore community and ninety-five percent white, while Benton Harbor is impoverished and ninety-two percent black.
 When the body of a black teenaged boy from Benton Harbor is found in the river, unhealed wounds and suspicions between the two towns' populations surface as well.
 The investigation into the young man's death becomes, inevitably, a screen on which each town projects their resentments and fears.

-The Other Side of the River sensitively portrays the lives and hopes of the towns' citizens as they wrestle with this mystery - and reveals the attitudes and misperceptions that undermine race relations throughout America.
-In this gripping and ultimately profound book, Alex Kotlowitz proves why he is one of this country's foremost writers on the ever explosive issue of race.
+The Other Side of the River sensitively portrays the lives and hopes of the towns' citizens as they wrestle with this mystery--and reveals the attitudes and misperceptions that undermine race relations throughout America.
+In this gripping and ultimately profound book, Alex Kotlowitz proves why he is one of this country's foremost writers on the ever explosive issue of race.©1998 Alex Kotlowitz; (P)1998 Bantam Doubleday Dell Audio Publishing, Bantam Doubleday Dell, A Division of Random House, Inc.

-"A vivid American microcosm, a telling tableau of the way we are."
-(The New York Times)
+"A vivid American microcosm, a telling tableau of the way we are."--The New York Times